WebOrigami/docs/src/content/core/variants.md

 title: Graph variants
 ---

-Many features in the core library and many of the ori [built-in functions](/language/builtins.html) accept explorable graphs in a variety of types.
+Many features in the core library and many of the [Origami expression language](/language) built-in functions accept explorable graphs in a variety of types.
 These types are called _graph variants_.

 The graph variant types are, in order of priority: